 How mental health apps bring profit

 The most popular ways to monetize an app are ads and paid downloads.
 It’s also common practice to attract new users to an app by offering a free trial period.
 For instance, Calm grants a 7-day free trial to allow people to weigh the pros and cons of the app and website services.
 However, there are also two other options for getting revenue from your app.
-They’re explained in detail in one of our previous articles as variations of the freemium model.
-Let’s have a quick look at them:
+They’re explained in detail in one of our previous articles

 In-app purchases.
 In this case, most of the app’s features are free, but a user can buy upgrades or additional items.
 For example, MoodTools offers paid premium features such as a generous amount of educational materials on different types of depression.